HillaryDanan/relativistic-interpretability/README.md

 ## Contributing

-We welcome contributions, critiques, and extensions!
+We welcome contributions, critiques, and extensions.
 Areas of interest:

 - **Empirical validation** on diverse architectures
 - **Alternative implementations** of geometric projections